abelberhane/CI-CD-Challenge/README.md

 1) Create a simple REST API and package within a simple deployment framework/pipeline.

-2) Commit changes to a git repo and share the repo link with us.
+2) Commit changes to a git repo and share the repo link.

 3) Make sure the repo contains a README file that contains any assumptions you may have made, and any instructions for getting the resulting environment up and